Maurice Alexander (wide receiver)

-Maurice Alexander Jr. (born January 10, 1997) is an American football wide receiver for the Detroit Lions of the National Football League (NFL).
-He was selected with the 8th pick in the 17th round (No. 139 overall) of the 2022 USFL Draft.
-He played college football at the Florida International University.
-After college, he went unsigned as an undrafted free agent in the 2020 NFL Draft.
+Maurice Alexander Jr. (born January 10, 1997) is an American professional football wide receiver for the Chicago Bears of the National Football League (NFL).
+He was selected with the eighth pick in the 17th round (No. 139 overall) of the 2022 USFL draft.
+He played college football for the FIU Panthers.
+After college, he went unsigned as an undrafted free agent in the 2020 NFL draft.

-High school career
+Early life

 As a junior, Alexander threw for 2,111 yards and 26 touchdowns on his way to earning Second-team All-Miami Dade County selection, as well as being named 2014 Team MVP for Booker T. Washington Tornadoes.

-As a senior, he guided the Tornadoes to a perfect 15-0 season, throwing for 3,060 yards and 32 touchdowns, rushing for 466 yards seven wouchdowns.
-This culminated with a state championship, and 34-28 victory in the 2015 Burger King State Champions Bowl Series against Bingham Miners, with Alexander rushing for the winning touchdown.
+As a senior, he guided the Tornadoes to a perfect 15–0 season, throwing for 3,060 yards and 32 touchdowns, rushing for 466 yards seven touchdowns.
+This culminated with a state championship, and 34–28 victory in the 2015 Burger King State Champions Bowl Series against Bingham Miners, with Alexander rushing for the winning touchdown.
 He was named 2015 Dade County Player of the Year, First-team All-Date County, Class 4A First-team All-State and Booker T. Washington Offensive MVP.

 College career

-Alexander was recruited to Florida International as a dual threat player.
+Alexander was recruited to Florida International University as a dual-threat player.
 After redshirting the 2015 season, Alexander went on to appear in eight games (starting four) as a redshirt freshman.
 He was primarily a backup to quarterback Alex McGough with his gametime coming in relief of McGough.
 He finished the 2016 season with 613 passing yards and two touchdowns, 109 rushing yards and one rushing touchdown.

 In the 2017 season Alexander played in eight games for the Panthers.
 He filled in, in the 2017 Gasparilla Bowl when McGough went down with a fractured collarbone.
-FIU went on to lose the game 28-3 with Alexander completing 16-of-33 passes for 162 yards being intercepted twice.
+FIU went on to lose the game 28–3 with Alexander completing 16-of-33 passes for 162 yards being intercepted twice.

 At the beginning of his redshirt junior year, Alexander made the switch from quarterback to wide receiver.
 He featured in 13 games (starting nine) finishing first on the team in receptions (40), second in receiving touchdowns (5) and third in receiving yards (474).
 Against UMass, Alexander became the first FIU Panther in school history to score a receiving and punt return touchdown in the same game.
-He ended the season being named to the 2018 C-USA All-Conference First-team as a punt returner.
+He ended the season being named First-team All-Conference USA as a punt returner.

 Alexander's 2019 season ended prematurely after 9 games, suffering a season ending injury against Old Dominion.
 He once again had a game to remember against UMass, racking up 140 yards in punt returns including a 90-yard touchdown return, the longest of the season in the FBS.
 His best performance came at Middle Tennessee catching five passes for 87 yards, scoring his only receiving touchdown of the year.